rydmike/flex_color_scheme/README.md

 option if you intend to use the TabBar primarily in a Scaffold body, in dialog or Drawer or other surface and background colored material, then you do not have re-theme it or style it for that purpose.

+Starting with version 3.0.0 we can use the `swapColors` property to swap the primary and secondary colors in a color scheme.
+All built-in colors schemes might not work so well when using this, but many do.
+One possible theme variation that one can use is to only swap the colors in dark theme and keep them as defined for light theme mode.
+This can work quite well with many of the pre-defined color schemes.

 We also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
 You can then compare the results, the `toDark` method does a pretty good job and can even be tuned with a property if so desired.
 If you use this toggle on the last custom scheme, you will not see